Introduction to MySQL HAVING clause

 HAVING

-• Note that the HAVING clause only becomes operational after the the GROUP BY returns a value, it is the value return by the GROUP BY that the HAVING filter according to the instruction.
-The HAVING clause applies the condition to groups of rows, while the WHERE clause applies the condition to individual rows.
+HAVINGclause only becomes operational after the theGROUP BYreturns a value, it is the value return by the GROUP BY that the HAVING filter according to the instruction.
+TheHAVINGclause applies the condition to groups of rows, while theWHEREclause applies the condition to individual rows. - Note that if you omit the GROUP BY clause in a syntax, the HAVING clause will behaves like a WHERE clause.

-MySQL evaluates the HAVING clause after the FROMWHERESELECT and GROUP BYclauses, but before DISTINCTSELECTORDER BY, and LIMIT clauses:
+MySQL evaluates the HAVING clause after the FROM, WHERE, SELECT and GROUP BYclauses, but before DISTINCT, SELECT, ORDER BY, and LIMIT clauses:

 Note that the SQL standard specifies that the HAVING is evaluated before SELECT clause and after GROUP BY clause.